Industrial Uses of Graphite in the Clean Energy Field

 Fuel cells rely on an electrochemical process and not on combustion.
 Noxious emissions from fuel cells are virtually non-existent – an absolute gamechanger even compared to the cleanest fuel combustion processes.
 Water and heat are the only by-products from fuel cells.
 Fuel cells are also much more efficient than combustion engines in converting fuel to energy.
 As they have no moving parts, fuel cells are quiet, durable, reliable, and long lasting with little maintenance.

 Once again, graphite is playing its usual understated but crucial role in an emerging green technology.
-The graphite market will continue to respond to the growth of this re-emergent technology.
+The graphite market will continue to respond to the growth of this re-emergent technology and Semco Carbon will be there to fulfil this emerging need.